Praqma/rook-ask-demo/README.md

 When the Rook Operator is deployed and ready we can create our Ceph cluster.
 The Rook team have a ```cluster-test.yaml``` we can use for quick test purposes.
 The script ```/rook/create-ceph-test-cluster.sh``` can be used to deploy it.

-Again, use ```kubectl get pods -n rook-ceph``` command to see when the Ceph pods are ready before continouing.
+Again, use ```kubectl get pods -n rook-ceph``` command to see when the Ceph pods are ready before continuing.

 ### Creating file systems
 For both the block and shared filesystem we need to create a storage pool in our Ceph cluster.

-The script ```rook/create-blockpool.sh``` create a blockpool for the RWO volumes and ```rook/create-cephfilesystem.sh``` create the filesystem for the shared filsystem used by our RWX volume.
+The script ```rook/create-blockpool.sh``` create a blockpool for the RWO volumes and ```rook/create-cephfilesystem.sh``` create the filesystem for the shared filesystem used by our RWX volume.

 ### Creating storageClasses